May 1998 Indonesia riots: Public reaction

 Chinese Indonesians in Medan became victims of the local preman (gangsters) who threatened the community with violence.
 Prior to the rioting, the Chinese commonly used extra-legal methods to ensure their protection and security.
 Consequently, groups who extorted money from the Chinese—sometimes agents of government—saw them as nothing but "cash cows".
 During the violence, however, intimidation was often followed by the looting of Chinese-owned stores and businesses.
-Chinese Indonesians were angered and felt betrayed by this action, and many fled the area for Malaysia, Singapore, Taiwan, Netherlands, Australia, United States, or other locations in Indonesia.
+Most people believed that non-Chinese Indonesians were "safe", therefore many put up signs in the front of their businesses that said "Muslim Pribumi owned".
+Chinese Indonesians were angered and felt betrayed by the violence, and many fled the area for Malaysia, Singapore, Taiwan, Netherlands, Australia, United States, or other locations near Indonesia.
 Those who remained checked into indigenous-owned hotels or armed themselves to form a community defence group.
 However, local community members distinguished this incident from previous anti-Chinese violence because threats against the Chinese were "a part of the socioeconomic and political structure of the city".
 They believed that the riots were incited by either student demonstrations or thugs who sought to discredit the reform movement.

 Stories of sexual violence with perpetrators shouting anti-Chinese slogans and other verbal abuses during the Jakarta riots shocked Indonesians.
 As the incidents were represented as state-sponsored violence, national and international groups became more vocal in calling for reform and the government to step down.
 Muhammadiyah leader Amien Rais denounced the violence in Surakarta, which he saw as more destructive than the riots on Jakarta.
 The Islamic organisation manages the UMS campus, where student clashes with police on 14 May prompted the ensuing violence.
 His statement that the Surakarta incident was orchestrated by a dalang (puppeteer) rather than unorganised masses became a national headline.
 Unlike in Jakarta, local citizens in Surakarta did not view the violence in their city as anti-Chinese.
 This image was further cultivated by the insistence of influential Chinese Indonesians that the causes were "multifaceted".
 Most Chinese who fled during the violence returned after it had subsided, unlike those in Medan and Jakarta.